kohutovic/febus-rules/05-rapier.md

 ## Wrestling

-1. Wrestling actions (arm locks, throws, chokes) are forbidden in all categories with a weapon using a primary weapon in one hand and a secondary weapon or shield in another one. using primary weapon in one hand and secondary in another one.
-Wrestling actions in these categories belong to first category of offences.
+1. Wrestling actions (arm locks, throws, chokes) are forbidden in Rapier and Side Weapons competitions.

+2. Attempting wrestling actions during bouts of this category belongs to the first group of offences.

-2. Jostling and body contact is not considered as wrestling and therefore allowed.
+3. Body contact (including accidental jostling) in itself is not considered as wrestling and therefore are allowed.

 ## Rules of hit validity